gramalingam/onnx/docs/proposals/ShardingFormalism.md

 The constraints for these ops follow analogous cases above.
 Consider the simple case of matrix multiplication of two matrices of dimensions `[M, K]` and `[K, N]` producing an output matrix of dimension `[M, N]`.

 Axis 0 of the first input (with value `M`) is conceptually broadcast to the second input.
 Hence, its constraints and handling are similar to the treatment of broadcast axes for n-ary elementwise ops.
+Specifically, since only the first input has this axis, the partitioning of this axis is not constrained by the partitioning of the second input.
+Furthermore, the output matrix will inherit the partitioning for the corresponding axis from the partitioning of axis 0 of the first input.

 Axis 1 of the second input (with value `N`) is also handled similarly.

-The axes with size value `K` represent reduction axes.
-The corresponding two axes must have compatible sharding.
+The axes with size value `K` represent _reduction_ axes.
+The corresponding two axes must have a reduction-compatible sharding.
+This means that the two axes must have the same sharding.

 ### Pooling and Convolution ops